Databykelly/Cyclistic-Bike-Share-Analysis/README.md

 ### Data Organization

-Each quarter is a separate CSV file in long format (one row per ride).
-The 2019 Q1 and 2020 Q1 files use different column names and fields (e.g., `usertype` vs `member_casual`, `tripduration` missing in 2020), which will be standardized during Process.
+Each quarter is a separate CSV file in long format.

 ### ROCCC Check